 The public needs to hear a more complex political debate about succession politics, democracy and the political economy as relates to BBI.
 Instead, their contributions are being reduced by the media to asking for items to be included in what is already a flawed and autocratic process.

 Kenyans deserve debates between technocrats and peers on BBI and any other matter of public concern.
 This would also improve public debate, because it would cultivate in the public a culture of debating that focuses on issues rather than exclusively on personalities and identity, a goal which, ironically, BBI claims to be pursuing.
 Democracy requires that even professionals and intellectuals subject their ideas to technical scrutiny on a public platform, especially for professional participation and ideas which have a direct impact on policy and the public.

 Today's post is dedicated to Pius Adesanmi, my friend and colleague who would have turned 48 years old today, and who lost his life in the ET302 flight last year.
 Pius was especially committed to strengthening the culture of intellection in Africa, and was pursuing this dream when he boarded the ill-fated flight to Kenya.
-A memorial fund has been set up to honor his memory.

 We miss you Pius.